UeberDaniel/Meadow-Ws2812Display-Driver/README.md

 With this driver it is possible to use WS2812 LED panels like a display, i.e. you can arrange several panels horizontally, vertically or in a field and have a panel that corresponds to the total pixel count of the individual panels.

+This driver uses the SPI-Bus, you have to connect the COPI/MOSI pin with the DIN line of the First Panel.

 When arranging the panels, make sure that the first pixel is always at the top left or (in the second row) at the bottom right, see:

 ![Ws2812panelLayout](https://github.com/UeberDaniel/Ws2812Display/assets/10797624/9f29494c-bb41-466c-b7ae-f0bfbcaa9b17)